Franklin-Osede/devlab/js/40-debugging/README.md

-# 40 - Debugging Intencionado
+# 40 - Intentional Debugging

-## 📋 Enunciado
+## 📋 Problem Statement

-La función `calculateTotal` tiene varios bugs.
-Encuéntralos y corrígelos.
+The `calculateTotal` function has several bugs.
+Find and fix them.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 10-15 minutos
+- With practice: 10-15 minutes
-- En entrevista: 7-10 minutos
+- In interview: 7-10 minutes